AtcoCoder/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 # Web stack debugging 2

-More practice on web stack debugging
+More practice on web stack debugging skills